HighviewPower/featurewiz_polars/README.md

 **Key Points:**

 *   We use the `Featurewiz_MRMR` class for feature selection.
+*   The `estimator` argument is used to select the model doing the feature selection.
+You can try other estimators.
+Currently, only XGBoost, RandomForest and LightGBM are allowed.
+CatBoost is available but giving an error with Polars.
 *   The `fit_transform` method is used to fit the feature selection process on the training data and simultaneously transform it.
 *   We use the `transform` method separately to transform the test data, applying the same feature selection learned from the training data.
 *   The `y_encoder` is used to transform the target variable if it's categorical.